open-sir/open-sir/README.md

 ### Command line interface

-In the Pipenv shell, check that the installation was successful by calling the CLI:
+Check that the installation was successful by calling the CLI:
 ```
-python open-sir.py -p '[0.95,0.38]' -i '[341555,445,0]' -t 6 > data.csv
+opensir-cli -p '[0.95,0.38]' -i '[341555,445,0]' -t 6 > data.csv
 ```

-The output of open-sir.py is a .csv file with the predictions.
+The output of opensir-cli is a .csv file with the predictions.

 *Note: On Windows, the CLI must be run from Powershell or any bash shell such as [Git BASH](https://gitforwindows.org/)*